Rexcrazy804/Zaphkiel/users/Configs/quickshell/kurukurubar/README.md

 - qtmultimedia (prolly already installed on your system)
 - powerprofilesdaemon (optional)
 - brightnessctl (optional)

+### Known Issues
+- `org.Hyprland.style is not installed`: see [#21](https://github.com/Rexcrazy804/Zaphkiel/issues/21#issuecomment-2906546939)
+- empty networktab: currently unimplemented waiting for qs to provide a service.
+For the time being you can use `nm-applet`
+- empty face icon in greeter: symlink an image (of any image type) to ~/.face.icon

 ### Live running on nix
 This rice is exposed as a package in the toplevel flake and can be used to run the rice as follows